 - Weekend premiums for working on Sat. and Sun.

-- Holidays, vacations, and other paid time-off is paid and tracked in eight-hour blocks.
+- Holidays, vacations, and other paid time-off are paid and tracked in eight-hour blocks.

 - Meet all Federal, State, and Local labor laws.